 - SRF Supplemental All CWSRF-eligible projects may be funded from this appropriation.
-Forty-nine percent of the appropriation is required to be provided as additional subsidy to municipalities that meet the Affordability Criteria in Section X.B.
-CWSRF Supplemental programmatic requirements mirror the Base CWSRF program. - Emerging Contaminants The BIL provides a separate appropriation in the amount of \$2,527,000 for CWSRF-eligible projects to address emerging contaminants with a focus on perfluoroalkyl and polyfluoroalkyl substances.
+Fortynine percent of the appropriation is required to be provided as additional subsidy to municipalities that meet the Affordability Criteria in Section XI.A.
+CWSRF supplemental programmatic requirements mirror the base CWSRF grant requirements. - Emerging Contaminants The BIL provides a separate appropriation for CWSRF-eligible projects to address emerging contaminants with a focus on perfluoroalkyl and polyfluoroalkyl substances.
 There is no state match requirement, and all funding is required to be awarded as additional subsidy (principal forgiveness).
-Currently, DNR plans to apply for FFY 2022 Emerging Contaminants Capitalization Grant by September 2022, during the first year of availability.
-As mentioned in Section V, DNR plans on transferring all the FFY 2022 Clean Water Emerging Contaminants Capitalization Grant to the SDWLP. - Base Capitalization Grant Additional Subsidy Amendment The BIL amended the CWA to require states to use at least 10%, but no more than 30%, of the Base Capitalization Grant for additional subsidy to municipalities that meet the Affordability Criteria as described in Section X.B. - Build America, Buy America The BIL established the Build America, Buy America (BABA) Act which introduces new domestic sourcing requirements for SRF programs.
+See Section XV for more information about the Emerging Contaminants Program.

+- Base Capitalization Grant Additional Subsidy Amendment The BIL amended the Clean Water Act to require states to use at least 10%, but no more than 30%, of the Base capitalization grant for additional subsidy to municipalities that meet the Affordability Criteria as described in Section XI.A. - Build America, Buy America The BIL established the Build America, Buy America (BABA) Act which introduces new domestic sourcing requirements for federally-funded infrastructure programs.
 Pursuant to Section 70914(c) of the BABA Act, EPA may waive the Buy America preference in cases where EPA finds that applying the domestic content procurement preference would be inconsistent with the public interest.

-The BABA act requires that infrastructure projects that receive federal funding be built with iron, steel, construction materials and manufactured products that are produced in America, which is defined as:
+The BABA Act requires that infrastructure projects that receive federal funding be built with iron, steel, construction materials and manufactured products that are produced in America, which is defined as: